Re: I Am

 "Re: I Am" is the fifth single by Japanese singer Aimer, released on March 20, 2013 under Defstar Records.
-Written by Hiroyuki Sawano, the song was used as the ending theme of episode 6 of the mecha anime OVA series Mobile Suit Gundam Unicorn, as well as the opening theme of episode 18 of the OVA's TV edit version Mobile Suit Gundam Unicorn RE:0096.
+Written by Hiroyuki Sawano, the song was used as the theme song of episode 6 of the mecha anime OVA series Mobile Suit Gundam Unicorn, as well as the opening theme of episode 18 of the OVA's TV edit version Mobile Suit Gundam Unicorn RE:0096.
 The single peaked at No. 6 on the Oricon Singles Chart and No. 27 on the Billboard Japan Hot 100.

 According to Sawano, he selected Aimer among a list of vocal candidates to record the song, as he was drawn by her husky voice.
 At the same time, he was concerned with her voice, which she injured in a vocal accident when she was 15.
 This was Aimer's first foray into rock-based music, as her prior releases were ballads.
 The song's title is an anagram of Aimer's name.

 The song was written in English by Benjamin Anderson and mpi and re-recorded by Aimer in the 2014 SawanoHiroyuki[nZk]:Aimer collaboration album UnChild.

 Music videos

 "Re: I Am"

-The Flash animated music video features a boy who spots an unidentified object crash into the Earth.
+The animated music video features a boy who spots an unidentified object crash into the Earth.
 Upon arriving at the crash site, he sees a black cat and befriends it.
 The cat leads him to a rocket ship, which he boards before it launches into space.
 The rocket suddenly explodes, leaving him and the cat floating in space as a female spirit approaches him.